jbossdemocentral/3scale-api-workshop/docs/labs/lab01/lab01.md

 Let's start crafting your API.

 1. Time to prepare our data definitions for the API.
-Click on the **Add Now** button under the *Definitions*.
+Click on the **Add a definition** link under the *Definitions*.

     ![design-add-definition](images/design-15.png "Add Definition")